 N.B.
 This covers the principles of international trade and finance that are common across the globe and is relevant to anyone wanting to understand the subject, wherever they are located.
 Specific national issues (such as the UK's Brexit decision) do not affect the content.

-Online supporting resources include PowerPoint summaries of each chapter.
+Online supporting resources include PowerPoint lecture slides.

 Anders Grath has over 25 years' experience in international trade and finance within major European financial institutions, as head of both international departments and corporate units.
 He is the author of a series of similar titles on individual country markets.